Bluffton University

 Bluffton University is a private Mennonite university in Bluffton, Ohio.
-It is accredited by the Higher Learning Commission, with four programs that have earned programmatic accreditation: dietetics, education, music, and social work.
-The university has more than eighty majors, minors, and interdisciplinary programs, and sixteen NCAA DIII athletic teams.
+It is accredited by the Higher Learning Commission, with three programs that have earned programmatic accreditation: education, nursing and social work.
+The university has more than ninety majors, minors, and interdisciplinary programs, and eighteen NCAA Division III athletic teams and a co-ed esports team.

 History

-Located on a 65-acre campus in northwest Ohio, the university was founded in 1899 as Central Mennonite College but was reorganized as Bluffton College in 1913 and Bluffton University in 2004.

-The university was founded in 1899 as Central Mennonite College but in its early years functioned as an academy and junior college.
+The university was founded as Central Mennonite College by the General Conference Mennonite Church in 1899.
 When the first president, Noah Hirschy, resigned in 1908, the college had only one building.

 In 1913, under President Samuel Mosiman (1910–1935), the college reorganized as Bluffton College with support from five Mennonite groups.
 The first baccalaureate degrees were confirmed in 1915.

 By 1930 enrollment had increased to 371 students, but it fell to 185 by 1936 as the college was battered by the Great Depression and by charges from some of its Mennonite constituency that it promoted theological liberalism.
 In 1929, the college had a seemingly successful fundraising drive in an effort to increase its endowment to $500,000 and qualify for accreditation from the North Central Association.
 However, donors were unable to make good on their pledges after the stock market crash; the college failed to gain accreditation and fell into financial crisis.

 In 1931, Witmarsum Theological Seminary, which had been affiliated with the college, closed its doors for good.

 Musselman Library was completed in 1930, joining College Hall (1900) and Science Hall (1913, later renamed Berky Hall) as the primary academic buildings.

 After the brief presidency of Arthur Rosenberger (1935–1938), Lloyd Ramseyer assumed the Bluffton College presidency in 1938 and served until 1965.
 Although enrollment plummeted to as low as 77 students during World War II, Ramseyer's tenure was marked by growth and expansion.
 Enrollment surpassed 300 in 1957 and 400 in 1960.
 The college finally received NCA accreditation in 1953.

 Under presidents Ramseyer and Robert Kreider (1965–1972) the college also underwent a building boom.
 Since 1924, Bluffton had had just two residence halls, Ropp Hall (1914) for women and Lincoln Hall (1924) for men.
 Ropp Annex was completed in 1958 followed by four others (Bren-Dell Hall, Hirschy Hall, Hirschy Annex and Ropp Addition) by 1967.